sparedes/NtupleMaker/README.md

 Check the job options file in `NtupleMaker/share/makeNtupleTest.py` for an example of how to use NtupleMaker.
-To run, simply do:
+To run, and save log, simply do (the second line only cleans up the area after the code runs):

 ```
-athena NtupleMaker/share/makeNtupleTest.py
+athena NtupleMaker/share/makeNtupleTest.py  2>&1 | tee log.txt
+rm -f athfile* PoolFileCatalog* eventLoopHeartBeat.txt
 ```

 from a directory with an athena setup (tested using 2.4.29).